tammo-v/astro-platform-starter/src/pages/overview.md

 `(A * B)`, `(C * D)`, `(E * F)`

 Each segment is computed in parallel, and the results are combined in a second stage.
 Because all intermediate results remain symbolic, each segment can be reused, transformed, or recomposed before final evaluation.
 This allows long transformation chains to be executed in parallel across time — guided entirely by symbolic form.

----

-Symbolic Computing is based on a system called ASN — Adaptive Symbolic Notation.
-It is a computational execution system that operates directly on mathematical objects, such as numbers, functions, expressions, and matrices, represented in symbolic form.
-These objects are transformed based on their compositional structure and suffix tags — allowing features such as parallel execution, structural grouping, and evaluation triggered by structure, which typically occurs at the boundary of a workflow or at the end of a pipeline.